Felix's pov

 "No one.
 Just some wrong number."
 I put the phone in silent mode and shove it in my pocket.
 Then I wrap my hand around her shoulder and start walking towards where the tables and chairs are placed for reading.
 "Let's sit there and I'm gonna tell you why I couldn't sleep last night."

-And as we sit down on those vintage chairs, I tell her everything about how I ended up losing the apartment and lie about how it ended up taking my sleep last night, carefully avoiding any details of Felix Reyes in the whole story.
+And as we sit down on those vintage chairs, I tell her everything about how I have ended up losing the apartment and lie about how it has ended up taking my sleep last night, carefully avoiding any details of Felix Reyes in the whole story.
 All the while my right thigh keeps vibrating with the continuous calls from that certain golden-brown-haired guy.

 Almost half an hour later-

 "But that's temporary.
-What will you do if you don't find any other places before the time is up?" she insists which makes me sigh again.
+What will you do if you don't find any other places before the time is up?"
+She insists which makes me sigh again.
 Well, that's an issue I still need to think about.

 "I'll find something by then."
 I pat her hand lightly.
-"I promise.
+"I promise."

 She keeps staring at me with those sad eyes until I'm the one who looks away.
 Then I feel her putting her hand on my head gently.
 As I look back at her, she says, "You've suffered enough already, Mia Cara.
 Come live with me.
 You don't need to suffer anymore."

-The look on her face, the kindness in her eyes, and her touch and the desperation of that very same thing in me, all of that mix up inside of me and bring up my buried emotion.
+The look on her face, the kindness in her eyes, her touch and the desperation of that very same thing in me, all of that mix up inside of me and bring up my buried emotion.
 I start feeling the familiar burning behind my eyes.
 I blink to get rid of it and nod at her.
 "I promise to do so if I don't find anything by the time."

-A smile slowly forms on her lips as she opens her mouth.
+An affectionate smile slowly forms on her lips as she opens her mouth.
 But before a word gets out, a loud ting sound resonates throughout the library.
 Someone has come and belled the ring at the reception.

 "Let me get that," Maria gets up from her chair.
 I get up too.
 "I'll come with you."

-She nods and we both walk back to the reception.
+We both walk back to the reception.
 And I instantly regret following Maria here as I see who it is that has managed to find this library and graced us with his presence.

-There, with one arm leaning against the reception desk, is standing in a white t-shirt and grey sweatpants the very same person whom I have been ignoring for the past half an hour.
+There, with one arm leaning against the reception desk, is standing in a white t-shirt and grey sweatpants, the very same person whom I have been ignoring for the past half an hour.
 He flashes his too-white teeth as soon as his eyes land on me and purrs, "Hello, my dear Eudaemon."

 No comments: